Patrick Corbin: Draft and minor leagues

+Arizona Diamondbacks (2012–2018)

-Major leagues
+2012: Major league debut

 On April 30, 2012, the Diamondbacks promoted Corbin to the major leagues to start in place of Josh Collmenter, who was moved to the bullpen.
 Joe Martinez was optioned to the Reno Aces of the Class AAA Pacific Coast League to make room for Corbin on the roster.
 Corbin allowed three runs in 5 2/3 innings in his MLB debut against the Miami Marlins, picking up the win.
 Corbin also had two sacrifice bunts and scored a run in the victory.
 After pitching to a 2–3 record and a 5.27 ERA in five starts, the Diamondbacks optioned Corbin to Reno on May 22, as Daniel Hudson was set to return to the Diamondbacks from the disabled list.
-Hudson suffered an elbow injury in June, and the Diamondbacks recalled Corbin as a long reliever, while moving Collmenter into the rotation.
+Hudson suffered an elbow injury in June, and the Diamondbacks recalled Corbin as a long reliever.
 The Diamondbacks again optioned Corbin to Reno in July so that he could continue to work as a starting pitcher when they activated Saunders off of the disabled list.
-The Diamondbacks recalled Corbin on August 1, displacing Collmenter in the rotation.
+The Diamondbacks recalled Corbin on August 1, displacing Josh Collmenter in the rotation.
 In 107 innings with the Diamondbacks, Corbin pitched to a 6–8 record and 4.54 ERA.

+2013: All Star

 During the 2012–13 offseason, Corbin gained 10 lbs and added 2 mph to his fastball.
-Corbin made the Diamondbacks' Opening Day roster out of spring training in 2013, pitching in the starting rotation.
+Corbin made the Diamondbacks' Opening Day starting rotation in 2013.
 He won the National League (NL) Pitcher of the Month Award for May 2013, after he pitched to a 5–0 record and 1.53 ERA in five games started.
 Corbin was named an All-Star, as he had an 11–1 record with a 2.35 ERA, which was the third best in the NL at the All-Star break.
 Corbin was the eighth youngest player named an All-Star.
 In the 2013 MLB All-Star Game, Corbin received the loss after allowing the game's first run in the fourth inning.
 He finished the season with a 3.41 ERA.